edelstone/actionverb.com/job-ads/frontend.md

 ---
 layout: default
-title: "Now Hiring: Front-End Engineer (JavaScript, HTML5)"
+title: "Now Hiring: Javascript / Frontend Coder"
 hero-class: hero-6
 ---

-## Frontend-Engineer (JavaScript, HTML5) For Holacracy-Powered {{ site.team_size }}-Person All-Remote SaaS Company
+## Javascript/Frontend Coder For {{ site.team_size }}-Person All-Remote SaaS Company

 {% include_relative header.md %}

-## Skillset Expectations

-**We are looking for candidates who bring the following skills to the table:**
+### For The Role of Frontend Coder, We Want To See This Track Record of Results:

+ * Experience building and delivering React.js applications that have seen actual production usage.
  * Solid web development frontend skills in JavaScript, HTML, and CSS, including ES5, JSX, Sass, and React.js.
- * Experience building and delivering React.js applications that have seen actual production usage.
- * Familiarity with building classic Ruby on Rails UIs (server-side rendered views) is a strong plus.
- * A sense of good UX principles (though you will not necessarily be expected to design.
-We have amazing designers on staff.)
  * Firm understanding of how to write secure frontend code and an awareness of common web application security vulnerabilities.
  * Testing and the ability to write unit tests/specs (we use popular JavaScript testing frameworks)
- * Ability to prioritize and make decisions without needing to be micromanaged
- * History developing actual SaaS applications that have seen production usage with real customers.
- * Truly interested in giving our customers a great experience and able to communicate directly with customers and prospects

-Most of our best applicants have Computer Science (or similar) degrees from a well-regarded university.  **Our best applicants also tend to have at least 3-5 years experience** in a position with direct responsibility for developing and supporting large production applications.
+{% include_relative pay.md %}

 ## Our Core Beliefs